gumaerc-testorg/17.552-spring-2003/content/pages/readings.md

 Perkins, Dwight.
 "Industrial and Financial Policies in China and Vietnam: A New Model or a Replay of the East Asian Experience?"
 In _The East Asian Miracle Revisited_.
 Edited by Joseph Stiglitz and Shahid Yusuf.
 Oxford: Oxford Univ.
 Press, 2001, 247-294.

-Pinto, Brian, Vladimir Drebentsov, and Alexander Morozov. "[Dismantling Russia's Nonpayments System: Creating Conditions for Growth.](http://www.worldbank.org.ru/eng/statistics/nonpayments/)" _World Bank._ 1999.
+Pinto, Brian, Vladimir Drebentsov, and Alexander Morozov. "{{% resource_link "53530498-ff60-4f04-b2f8-a2aa9f621032" "Dismantling Russia's Nonpayments System: Creating Conditions for Growth." %}}" _World Bank._ 1999.

 Qian, Yingyi, and Xu Chenggang.
 "Why China's Economic Reforms Differ: The M-form
 Rawski, Thomas G. "Reforming China's Economy: What Have We Learned?" _The China Journal_, no. 41 (Jan.
 1999): 139-156.